PaulLai1022/sp24-cse110-lab4/expose/javascript/part2.md

 Since i is declared using let inside the for loop, it is not accessible outside the loop.
 If you try to log i outside the loop, it will result in a ReferenceError.

 question6:
-The variable discountedPrice is defined inside the for loop, so it's not accessible outside of the loop, which will result in ReferenceError when return
+The variable 'discountedPrice' is defined inside the for loop statement, so it's not accessible outside of the loop, which will result in ReferenceError when return

 question7:
-finalPrice is defined inside the for loop, so it's not accessible outside of the loop, which will result in ReferenceError when return
+finalPrice is defined inside the for loop, so it's not accessible outside of the loop, that will result in ReferenceError when return

 question8:
 [ 50, 100, 150 ], The function discountedPrices will return an array [50, 100, 150], which are the discounted prices for each item in the input array [100, 200, 300] with a discount rate of 0.5.

 question9:
-console.log(i) will cause an error because i is declared using let inside the for loop, making it block-scoped to the loop. which result in reference error
+console.log(i) will cause an error because i is declared using let inside the for loop, which the scope is not correct. which result in reference error

 question10:
 In this code, console.log(length) will print the length of the prices array, which is 3 in this case becasue of ([100, 200, 300]).
 Because we have stored the length of the prices array in a constant length length.